-In conducting an external/internal assessment, the Board collected and analyzed information from several sources including an Industry Environmental Scan, Customer Service Survey, Survey of Employee Engagement, and a Staff Strategic Planning Session.
+In conducting an external/internal assessment, the Board collected and analyzed information from several sources including an Industry Environmental Scan, Customer Service Survey, Survey of Employee Engagement, and a Board Strategic Planning Session.
 The Board conducted a thorough analysis of its past, current, and future position and its expectations for external and internal change.
 The following current and future major issues may affect the Board's operations and results in meeting the needs of its stakeholders.

-- Use of Technology by the Professions - Increase of Multidisciplinary Approach to Design and Large Firms - Mobility of Registrants and the Need for Minimal Barriers and Alternative Paths to Practice - Environmental and Societal Shifts' Effect on Design, Including Climate Change and Pandemic Mitigation - The Role of Cybersecurity to Protect Individual Security - Workforce Demographics
+- Use of Technology by the Professions - Specialization and Certification - Increase of Multidisciplinary Approach to Design and Large Firms - Mobility of Registrants and the Need for Minimal Barriers and Alternative Paths to Practice - Assurance of Licensee Competency - Environmental and Societal Shifts' Effect on Design, Including Climate Change and Pandemic Mitigation - The Role of Cybersecurity to Protect Individual and Business Security - Economic Forecasts in the Design Industry and Nationally - Workforce Demographics and Diversity, Equity, and Inclusion